 Participating LEAs will submit annual Medicaid cost reports and complete quarterly financial data through PCG's web-based Claiming System.
-PCG's Claiming System is an automated, web-based software solution which is used nationally to assist states and LEAs with CPE reimbursement implementation.
-The Claiming System is designed specifically to assist LEAs with reporting necessary financial and statistical data and may be customized to address the specific reporting requirements of DHHR/BMS and the CPE reimbursement methodology recently approved by CMS.
+PCG's Claiming System is an automated, web-based software solution which is used nationally to assist states and LEAs with Certified Public Expenditure (CPE) reimbursement implementation.
+The Claiming System is designed specifically to assist LEAs with reporting necessary financial and statistical data and may be customized to address the specific reporting requirements of DHHR/BMS and the CPE reimbursement methodology approved by CMS.
 PCG is fully responsible for hosting and maintaining the Claiming System on PCG servers.
 Also, PCG's Claiming System does not require any installation on local hardware and can be accessed by any LEA or DHHR/BMS through an internet connection.

-PCG's Claiming System reduces the amount of time LEAs spend to complete the cost report while enhancing understanding of the cost settlement process through a simple step by step process directing the end user.
-Each quarter and annually, PCG's Claiming System will contain the necessary data to facilitate cost reconciliation and settlement such as: salary and wage expenses, unrestricted indirect cost rates, the time percentage pertaining to direct care derived from time study results, Medicaid eligibility rates, and any additional operating costs permitted by CMS and approved in the West Virginia State Plan.
+PCG's Claiming System reduces the amount of time LEAs spend to complete the cost report while enhancing understanding of the cost settlement process through a simple step-by-step process directing the end user.
+Each quarter and annually, PCG's Claiming System will contain the necessary data to facilitate cost reconciliation and settlement such as: salary and wage expenses, contractor costs, materials and supplies expenses, transportation costs, unrestricted indirect cost rates, the time percentage pertaining to direct care derived from time study results, Medicaid eligibility rates, and any additional operating costs permitted by CMS and approved in the West Virginia State Plan.

-PCG's Claiming System simplifies the cost reporting process by populating certain fields within the cost reporting form to reduce the administrative burden to LEAs to the greatest extent possible.
-PCG will work with DHHR/BMS and other stakeholders to identify data elements during the design and development phases that could be pre-populated in the Claiming System.
-These data elements typically include district Medicaid provider numbers, national provider identifier (NPI) numbers, the direct medical services time study percentage from the RMTS, LEA specific indirect cost rates, and the total Medicaid reimbursement received through the interim payment process from the state Medicaid Management Information System (MMIS).
+PCG's Claiming System simplifies the cost reporting process by populating certain fields within the cost reporting form to reduce the administrative burden on LEAs to the greatest extent possible.
+PCG has worked with DHHR/BMS and other stakeholders to identify data elements during the design and development phases that could be pre-populated in the Claiming System.
+These data elements include district Medicaid provider numbers, national provider identifier (NPI) numbers, the direct medical services time study percentage from the Random Moment Time Study (RMTS), LEA-specific indirect cost rates, and the total Medicaid reimbursement received through the interim payment process from the state Medicaid Management Information System (MMIS).

-The screen shots on the following pages are examples of the annual Medicaid cost report pages from our current web-based claiming system for LEAs across a number of states, which can be customized easily for West Virginia.
+The screen shots on the following pages are examples of the annual Medicaid cost report pages from our current web-based claiming system developed for LEAs in West Virginia.
+Additional customization can be accommodated upon request.

-LEAs are able to navigate through the Medicaid cost report process following the easy to use drop down screens, demonstrated on the graphic below.
+LEAs can navigate through the Medicaid cost report process following the easy-to-use drop-down screens, demonstrated in the graphic below.
 In addition, if an LEA has questions on allowable financial data or requires additional assistance, PCG provides comprehensive support throughout the cost report preparation process.
-This support is offered through our WV specific toll free hotline, as well as by a dedicated email account which is constantly monitored by PCG staff.
+This support is offered through our WV-specific toll-free hotline, as well as by a dedicated e-mail account that is constantly monitored by PCG staff.
 PCG strives to provide the necessary resources to ensure LEAs have the proper support throughout the submission process.